Highly Efficient Heat Pump Water Heater

 Features

-• Heat pump transfer heat from surrounding air into the hot water tank
+Transfers heat from surrounding air to heat the water in the tank

 • Designed for simple installation and service by a professional plumber